FZJ-IEK3-VSA/ETHOS_PeNALPS/documentation/ethos_penalps_tutorial/1_single_cooker_process_chain.md

 Gantt chart that shows the activity of the raw goods source and the output stream of the source.
 :::

-Figure {numref}`cooking-example-single-gantt-chart` shows the gantt chart of the gantt chart of the cooker, its input stream and the output stream.
+{numref}`cooking-example-single-gantt-chart` shows the gantt chart of the gantt chart of input stream to the cooker, the internal storage of the cooker, the cooker itself  and the output stream of the cooker.
 The input stream of the cooker an the output stream of the source are the same object.
-Additionally the internal storage level of the cooker is shown.
+It is included in {numref}`cooking-example-single-gantt-chart-source` and {numref}`cooking-example-single-gantt-chart` to show how the activity of the stream depends on the activity of the source and process step.

 :::{figure-md} cooking-example-single-gantt-chart